shaynair/CryptoWealth/deliverables/iteration-01/iteration-01-plan.md

 ## Process

 Our development process can be described as a loose version of Scrum.
-We will adhere to practices outlined by Scrum, but changing certain facets to better fit a remote team.
+We will adhere to practices outlined by Scrum, but are changing certain facets to better fit a remote team.
 The length of each sprint will be two weeks long due to the timing of team deliverables in the course fitting multiples of two weeks.

 #### Roles and Responsibilities